zhou13/holicity/README.md

 Please visit our [project website](https://holicity.io) for the overview and download links of the HoliCity dataset.
 We provide sample data in the folder [sample-data](https://github.com/zhou13/holicity/tree/master/sample-data).

+## Splits

+We provide training, validation, and test sets for evaluating your algorithms.
+Some ground truth labels of the test set (such as depth and normal maps) are reserved for future competition and not available at this time.
+You can report the performance on the validation set if you want to use our data split.

 ## Panoramas

 The panorama images are stored with [equirectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection).